The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Texas, US

 Offers Telehealth

-Nnamdi Dike is a Neurologist in Frisco, Texas.
+Nnamdi Dike is a Neurologist practicing medicine in Frisco, Texas.
 Dr. Dike is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Opsoclonus-Myoclonus Syndrome, Cerebellar Degeneration, Memory Loss, and Seizures.
+He is also highly rated in 62 other conditions, according to our data.
+His clinical expertise encompasses Opsoclonus-Myoclonus Syndrome, Cerebellar Degeneration, Memory Loss, and Seizures.

 When should I see an Mitochondrial Trifunctional Protein Deficiency doctor in Texas, US?